citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorsAPIsDAAS.md

     citrixCustomerId := "CitrixOnPremises" // string | Citrix Customer ID.
 Default is 'CitrixOnPremises' citrixInstanceId := "citrixInstanceId_example" // string | Citrix Instance (Site) ID.
     nameOrId := "nameOrId_example" // string | Name or ID of the hypervisor.
     editHypervisorConnectionRequestModel := *openapiclient.NewEditHypervisorConnectionRequestModel(openapiclient.HypervisorConnectionType("Unknown")) // EditHypervisorConnectionRequestModel | Details of the hypervisor to update.
-Note that each type of hypervisor requires a different update model: * AWS requires a model of type EditHypervisorAWSConnectionRequestModel. * AzureRM requires a model of type EditHypervisorAzureConnectionRequestModel. * GoogleCloudPlatform requires a model of type EditHypervisorGCPConnectionRequestModel. * OracleCloudInfrastructure requires a model of type EditHypervisorOciConnectionRequestModel. * AzureArc requires a model of type EditHypervisorAzureArcConnectionRequestModel. * All other hypervisor types require a model of type EditHypervisorTraditionalConnectionRequestModel. userAgent := "Mozilla/5.0" // string | User Agent type of the request. (optional) authorization := "authorization_example" // string | Citrix authorization header: CWSAuth Bearer={token} (optional) citrixTransactionId := "citrixTransactionId_example" // string | Transaction ID that will be used to track this request.
+Note that each type of hypervisor requires a different update model: * AWS requires a model of type EditHypervisorAWSConnectionRequestModel. * AzureRM requires a model of type EditHypervisorAzureConnectionRequestModel. * GoogleCloudPlatform requires a model of type EditHypervisorGCPConnectionRequestModel. * OracleCloudInfrastructure requires a model of type EditHypervisorOciConnectionRequestModel. * AzureArc requires a model of type EditHypervisorAzureArcConnectionRequestModel. * OpenShift requires a model of type EditHypervisorOpenShiftConnectionRequestModel. * All other hypervisor types require a model of type EditHypervisorTraditionalConnectionRequestModel. userAgent := "Mozilla/5.0" // string | User Agent type of the request. (optional) authorization := "authorization_example" // string | Citrix authorization header: CWSAuth Bearer={token} (optional) citrixTransactionId := "citrixTransactionId_example" // string | Transaction ID that will be used to track this request.
 If not provided, a new GUID will be generated and returned. (optional)